-How to Decorate and Make Designs on Your T Shirts and Blue Jeans by Reverse Dyeing with Liquid Bleach and a Bleach Pen
+How to Decorate and make designs on Your T Shirts and Blue Jeans by Reverse Dyeing with Liquid Bleach and a Bleach Pen

+Plus, there is no need to mix any chemical dye powder or make a big mess in your kitchen.
+All you need is a Bleach Pen!
 And you know how teens love to personalize and bedazzle their clothes?
 Teens also love this project.

-Supplies for Bleach Pen Shirts:
+- Bleach Pen

 4 Different Bleach Shirt Designs